mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

 I started blogging in Dec 2021.
 It's been a wonderful journey.
 Has enabled me to gather my thoughts in a far more structured way.
 The series is based on my setup of Hugo - Netlify - GitHub.
 I'll shared my knowledge in terms of Hugo knowledge, how to write a blog post and more.
 If anyone is interested in the Netlify setup, see [Hugo Quick Start](https://gohugo.io/getting-started/quick-start/) then [Netlify - Hugo setup](https://docs.netlify.com/integrations/frameworks/hugo/).

-## When should you start creating a blog?
+## When and why you should start creating a blog?

 > The best time to create a blog was 5yrs ago.
 Second best time is today - Chinese Proverb

 Each and every one of us engineers have dealt with unique career paths, apps, teams, architecture, challenges.
 We all have a lot of insight to share.
 I used to write a lot on Stack Overflow.
 I still do, but blogging lets me explore my own passions more deeply and be less reactive to a question on Stackoverflow.
 It's a different and more fluid medium.
+Helps your future self to have organized learning.
-And obviously it widens your network and can help add prestige to your profile.
+Additionally it widens your network and can help add prestige to your profile.

 ## Content Creation